helq/blag/src/blog/personal/webcomics.md

 - <http://www.savagechickens.com/2016/10/doing-stuff.html>: productivity is down, it's cause I do only talking and no doing.
 Too much "planning"
 - <http://charlatanes.blogspot.com/2013/06/de-que-esta-hecha-tu-manzana.html>
-- <http://www.toonhole.com/2012/11/most-intelligent-organism-on-the-planet>: feline overlords, how did you enslave this planet?
+- <http://toonhole.com/2012/11/most-intelligent-organism-on-the-planet>: feline overlords, how did you enslave this planet?
+- <http://toonhole.com/comic/in_a_coma/>: {comma,grammar} Tom is in a comma
 - <http://lolnein.com/2013/08/28/smartphones>: you think you're awesome smartphones, but you can't do this
 - <http://forlackofabettercomic.com/?id=267>
 - <http://asperusualcomics.com/post/60844733445/late-retort-an-illustrated-version-of>